euuunel/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To pinpoint the highest-paying roles, I filtered data analyst positions by average yearly salary and location, specifically targeting remote jobs.
+This query reveals the top-paying opportunities in the field.

 ```sql
 SELECT